TelemetryHarbor/harbor-docs/docs/api/database-schema.md

 - time: Timestamp of the data point (with timezone)
 - ship_id: Unique identifier for the device
-- ship_id: Identifier for the ship or data type
+- cargo_id: Identifier for the sensor or event
-- value: The recorded ship value
+- value: The recorded cargo value

 Note: This table is created as a TimescaleDB hypertable, which provides enhanced performance for time-series data queries.